SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 ## Reading Configuration Values

-Once the connector's settings have been defined, the next step is to read them so that they can be made available to the connector.
+Once settings have been defined, the next step is to read them so that they can be made available.

-The following code reads connector settings from the `appsettings.json` file with the .NET JSON configuration provider (`AddJsonFile("appsettings.json"))` and from `VCAP_SERVICES` with `AddCloudFoundry()`:
+The following code reads settings from the `appsettings.json` file with the .NET JSON configuration provider (`AddJsonFile("appsettings.json"))` and from `VCAP_SERVICES` with `AddCloudFoundry()`:

 ```csharp
 public class Program {